Fashion: History, Theory, Curation and Film

 About the investigators:

-- Caroline Evans is Professor of Fashion History and Theory at Central Saint Martins, University of the Arts London.
+- Caroline Evans: Professor of Fashion History and Theory at Central Saint Martins, University of the Arts London.
 She has published widely on historical as well as contemporary fashion, and her recent publications include Fashion at the Edge and The Mechanical Smile: Modernism and the First Fashion Shows in France and America, 1900-1929 (Yale University Press, 2013) and ‘Materiality, Memory and History: Adventures in the Archive’ in: Isabella Blow: Fashion Galore!
 (Rizzoli International Publications, 2013).

-- Jussi Parikka is a media theorist and Professor in Technological Culture & Aesthetics at Winchester School of Art (University of Southampton).
+- Jussi Parikka: a media theorist and Professor in Technological Culture & Aesthetics at Winchester School of Art (University of Southampton).
 He is also co-founder of The Archaeologies of Media and Technology (AMT) research group at WSA.
 His recent books include A Geology of Media, University of Minnesota Press, 2015) and What is Media Archaeology?, (Polity, 2012).

-- Marketa Uhlirova is an art historian and curator currently specialising in the intersections between fashion and film.
+- Marketa Uhlirova: an art historian and curator currently specialising in the intersections between fashion and film.
 She is senior research fellow in Fashion History and Theory at Central Saint Martins as well as Director and Curator of Fashion in Film.
 Her publications include Birds of Paradise: Costume as Cinematic Spectacle (as editor, Koenig books, 2013) and ‘100 years of Fashion Film: Frameworks and Histories’, in: Fashion Theory: The Journal of Dress, Body & Culture, 17 (2), 2013.